HGustavs/LenaSYS/Shared/Documentation/newinstaller/ssl-xampp.md

 LoadModule ssl_module modules/mod_ssl.so
 Include conf/extra/httpd-ssl.conf
 ```
-save the file

 ## Step 2: configure SSL (httpd-ssl.conf)
 Next, open _httpd-ssl.conf_ the same way as before:

 (_xampp/apache/conf/__httpd-ssl.conf___)

 The XAMPP conf will have a bunch of comments, so you will need to locate the lines.
-Some lines should not need to change, e.g __SSLEngine on__ but it is good to check.
+Some lines should not need to change, e.g __`SSLEngine on`__ but it is good to check.

 Update the config to reflect the following:
 (NOTE: you can not just copy it into the file, it will break the config)